 For mild cases, the focus will be on cooling the person down as quickly as possible.
 This can be done by removing any excess clothing, moving them to a cooler environment, and applying cool towels or ice packs to their skin.

-For moderate to severe cases though, emergency medical help will be necessary.
-The person will likely need to be hospitalised so that they can be closely monitored.
-IV fluids will also be given in order to replace any fluids that have been lost due to sweating.
+Emergency medical help will be necessary for moderate to severe cases.
+The person will likely need to be hospitalised to be closely monitored.
+IV fluids will also be given to replace any fluids lost due to sweating.

 Focus on Prevention